briandudey/100-days-of-code/r1-log.md

 Bootcamp started.
 Git, GitHub, JavaScript.
 Working with a partner, Saugat.

 ### R1D16
 Bootcamp Day 2.
 Arrays, While Loops, Arrays in Arrays.
 Totally different experience today - felt very lost.

-My partner was Alicia.
+##R1D17-R1D53
+Bootcamp Day 3 - End of Week 5.
+Wow.
+I have learned so much in such a short period of time.
+I can't believe that I had no idea what an api was just 54 days ago.
+Now I know how to make an api.
+I have a long way to go though.
+Coding still does not feel natural to me and I do get lost easier than I'd like to admit but I know the work I am putting into this is going to pay off.
+Also, I just remembered that this page is, technically, public.
+So, anyone can read it.
+That would be weird.

+##R1D54
+I forgot I was meant to update this.
+Read about github and keeping up a good "commit streak" and that reminded me that I liked jotting down things in here.
+Hopefully, it will show me how far I have come once the 100 days is done.